 Matt York / AP

-A makeshift memorial was put up Thursday in Phoenix for a 6-year-old girl killed in a car crash.
+A makeshift memorial in Phoenix for a 6-year-old girl killed in a car crash.
 Her 8-year-old brother was driving their mother's car on a nighttime joyride when it crashed into a telephone pole.

 Simultaneously, other calls were coming in to 911 from motorists who saw the car hit a fence and drive away.
 One of the drivers began following the car and later reported that "the driver was actually stopping for red lights and that kind of driving," Martos said.